Apply directly to Reaseheath

 Students are supported by a robust tutorial system.

 Class size is 10-15 students.

 Assignments can only be submitted once.
-No resubmissions allowed to increase grade except in the case of a referral where the resubmission can only be awarded a pass.
+No resubmissions are allowed to increase grade except in the case of a referral where the resubmission can only be awarded a pass.

 The practical activities are assessed by an integrated assignment and by an externally set and marked practical examination.
 The underpinning knowledge is assessed by integrated assignments and an externally set and marked written examination.
-Both exams are are July.
+Both exams are in July.